SamitUttarkar/Climate-Analysis/README.md

 # Project Results:-

 <img width="786" alt="Screenshot 2023-01-23 at 1 36 10 PM" src="https://user-images.githubusercontent.com/67644483/214052982-e1eb179f-70c4-44d1-b85d-8a063981f25a.png">
-**This graph visualises the flow rate's frequency.
+### **This graph visualises the flow rate's frequency.
 It is observed in the original scale that the graph is very Right skewed.
-Therefore we take the log of flow rate to visualise it better.**
+Therefore we take the log of flow rate to visualise it better**

 <img width="789" alt="Screenshot 2023-01-23 at 1 38 14 PM" src="https://user-images.githubusercontent.com/67644483/214053408-e8c8d5a4-abc6-4b32-b71a-1537f79f156d.png">